 - Smoking and chewing tobacco products leave a particular smell in the mouth.
 Tobacco products cause gum disease and oral cancer, leading to an even more repugnant odor.

 - Some diseases contribute to foul mouth odor.
 Throat, mouth, and nose infections can be sources of bad breath.
 The same goes for metabolic and gastroesophageal diseases.

 If good oral health practices do not eliminate bad breath, the best option would be a professional treatment in the dental office.
 Find a trusted dental professional that can administer procedures for a thorough examination of the mouth.
 Do not shy away from discussing personal medical history and oral health habits from your dentist.
 An honest discussion about these things is key for an accurate diagnosis.
 Our dentist at Avalon Dental Group will check for symptoms of gum disease, dry mouth, infections, and other possible underlying factors that may have caused bad breath.

 If you want to own a fresh, healthy smile and breath, then Avalon Dental Group is here for you.
-Check out our Halitosis Treatment in Sugarland, TX.
-You can visit us at 2205 Williams Trace Blvd, Suite 108, Sugar Land, TX 77478.
+Check out our halitosis treatment in Sugar Land, TX.